 The energy band diagram of a p-type Semiconductor is shown below:

 A large number of holes or vacant space in the covalent bond is created in the crystal with the addition of the trivalent impurity.
 A small or minute quantity of free electrons is also available in the conduction band.

-In p type semiconductor large number of holes are created by the trivalent impurity.
-When a potential difference is applied across this type of semiconductor as shown in the figure below.
+In a p-type semiconductor, a large number of holes are created by the trivalent impurity.
+When a potential difference is applied across this type of semiconductor as shown in the figure below:

 The holes are available in the valence band are directed towards the negative terminal.
-As the current flow through the crystal is by holes, which are carrier of positive charge, therefore, this type of conductivity is known as positive or p type conductivity.
-In a p type conductivity the valence electrons move from one covalent to another.
+As the current flow through the crystal is by holes, which are carriers of positive charge, therefore, this type of conductivity is known as positive or p-type conductivity.
+In a p-type conductivity, the valence electrons move from one covalent to another.

 The conductivity of an n-type semiconductor is nearly double to that of p-type semiconductor.
 The electrons available in the conduction band of the n-type semiconductor are much more movable than holes available in the valence band in a p-type semiconductor.

 The mobility of holes is poor as they are more bound to the nucleus.